 4. Consider Adding a Wellness Program for Your Workers

 A healthy worker is a happy worker.
 And a happy worker is best prepared for tackling important safety issues as they occur.
 Why not think about adding a wellness or health program for the benefit of your workforce?
 The investment can reap dividends in the form of energized, safety-minded workers engaged with completing their tasks in correct and healthy ways.
 Rising healthcare and insurance costs can be detrimental to the bottom line.
-Healthy, fit, and engaged employees miss less work, don’t get hurt, and cause less accidents, contributing more to the goals of the organization.
+Healthy, fit, and engaged employees miss less work, get hurt less, and cause less accidents, efficiently contributing more to the goals of the organization.

 5. Choose an OSHA-Compliant Safety Incentive Program